LegioN2004/Programs/WebDev-stuff/codewithharryWebDev/codewithharryHTML,CSS&JS/tut4/README.md

 ## how to link external css in html
  - use the emmet abbrs link:css i.e `<link rel = "stylesheet" href = "style.css"`.
  - it is a template and the href contains the file name
+ - href attribute is used to link a file or a website to a tag

 ## how to add javascript in html
  - use `<script src = "script.js"></script>` to link the local js file in the html doc